-Here we are in and it is the beginning of December.
-You may have started your off season in September.
-Heck, maybe you even started it two weeks ago after Ironman Arizona.
-Regardless, every triathlete needs to take some time away from the norm and I think as triathletes, we tend to forget about it.
-Back in the days, people got ready for Ironman World Championship in October and then everyone had November and December “off” and back to the norm of training in January.
+We are almost into 2022 and you may be in your “down time” as an athlete.
+Regardless, every athlete needs to take some time away from the norm and I think as an athlete, we tend to forget about it.
+Back in the days, triathletes got ready for Ironman World Championship in October and then everyone had November and December “off” and back to the norm of training in January.
 Now, this is not the case since we have races through December and starting back up in March.
 So maybe your “Season of Improvement” is during different months BUT regardless, it needs to happen!

 As we head into the normal “off season” of triathlons have you thought about what you want to do?
 Improvement Seasons are so crucial to improve the body and the mind.
 Heck, some triathletes, may need some more downtime than usual, especially if they have done two Ironman Triathlon in one season.